 Non-credit professional and continuing education (PCE) courses offered to provide condensed coursework to meet the needs of working students and professionals.
-These courses are eligible for Continuing Education Units (CEUs) and OPI Renewal Units and are transcripted on the student's continuing education transcript.
+These courses are eligible for Continuing Education Units (CEUs) and are transcribed on the student's continuing education transcript.

-WLDG 100 Welding Fundamentals
+WLDG 100 Intro to Welding Fundamentals

-Term: (S, based on sufficient demand)
+Term: (F, S, others based on sufficient demand)

-Basic welding processes of shielded metal arch welding (SMAW), flux core arc welding (FCAW) and gas metal arc (GMAW) welding are covered in the flat, horizontal, and vertical positions in a variety of joint configurations.
+Basic welding processes of shielded metal arc welding (SMAW), flux core arc welding (FCAW) and gas metal arc (GMAW) welding are covered in the flat, horizontal, and vertical positions in a variety of joint configurations.
 The instruction is focused on students in trades courses, agriculture and and for exploration of welding in general.
 Instruction in the oxyfuel cutting processes and plasma cutting processes are also provided.
 Safe operation of equipment is covered and work is evaluated to industrial standards.